startUpError/.github/profile/README.md

 # Welcome to startUpError
-We are an indie game dev organization ran by 4 people.
-Our goals are to make cool games for anyone to enjoy!
+We are an indie game dev organization with 6 members, all working together to achieve the creation of great games for the public to enjoy!
+More information to come...